-Suppose you’re struggling with outreach, whether online or in person, remember that there are many other people out there just like you who can help.
+Suppose you’re struggling with outreach, whether online or in person, remember that many other people like you can help.

 - There are groups on Facebook, events set up by organizations, communities on Reddit, blog posts written by others all over the web, and so much more.

-- There is always someone out there who’s dealt with something similar to what you’re going through- don’t hesitate to reach out to them!
+- There is always someone who’s dealt with something similar to what you’re going through- don’t hesitate to reach out to them!

-Some ideas could be reading a different type of book related to the cause you’re working on, taking up a hobby, or trying on some new clothes.
+Try adding a new challenge to your routine after learning about a topic and doing something to help improve it.
+Some ideas could be reading a book related to the cause you’re working on, taking up a hobby, or trying on some new clothes.

 If you’re looking for more ideas, check out our other activism articles.
 We’ve got everything from ways to make your voice heard to protesting tips and how to get started in a new activist movement.
 With these tips and a little creativity, you’ll be on your way to making the world a better place in no time.
 We hope you enjoyed our list of activism project ideas.
 Check back soon for more updates.